This section contains the answers to frequently asked questions about Pocopson Township procedures, services and third party contact information.

 In an emergency, just a few minutes could make the difference between life and death.
 Can your address be seen clearly and easily by emergency responders, especially at night?
 Many EMTs do not live in Pocopson and might not be familiar with your road or driveway.
 Protect yourself and install a reflective number address sign that can be seen clearly in day and at night.
-Longwood Fire Company sells these reflective signs for $15.00.
+Longwood Fire Company sells reflective signs for $20.00 and up.
 Call 610-388-6880 for more information.

 Dispose of hazardous or electronic waste?